Jordan-Prescott/enterprise_programming-uni/FilmMVC/README.md

 handles the communication between the Model and View components and processes user requests.

 ##Instructions
 To run this program import it into your eclipse environment when you have done so please ensure you have Tomcat server 9 installed.
 Right click on the root folder 'FilmMVC' > Run As > Run on Server.
+This should run the program on your machine at http://localhost:8080/FilmMVC if when you load this program and no film entries appear please select the 'Film DB' or append /home to the end of url and this will load the entries.

 ##Usage
 #####Adding A Film.